 - Gaming efficiency

 These benefits combine to enhance your sim racing experience, and they can bring a new level of fun and functionality to your existing rig.
-However, there are plenty of options out there, and knowing which one is right for your playstyle and setup is essential.
+Below, we go into more detail about the benefits of owning a button box, but first let’s consider how to choose one for your setup.

 What To Look For In A Sim Racing Button Box